mirkin/pi-word-clock/docs/new_pi_setup.md

 char to be typed, c change so ce then type will change end of a word c$ change to end of line ctrl g - line number and col etc.

 **USEFUL**
 J - Join current line with next line, brings next line up and appends

 SHELL STUFF
+:! followed by any shell command to execute a command
+:r !figlet alex runs a shell command and insters under current line
-:! followed by any shell command to execute a command ctrl-z suspends vim so you can do work in your shell fg resumes vim :sh starts new subshell and ctrl-d or exit to get back to vim
+ctrl-z suspends vim so you can do work in your shell fg resumes vim
+:sh starts new subshell and ctrl-d or exit to get back to vim

 % will find matchin parentheses

 Navigating
 gg start, G end, lineNumber then G go to line
 G201 go to line 201
-crtl b page up ctry f page down w move in words W move in WORDS b B
+crtl b page up ctry f page down
+w move in words W move in WORDS b B
 0 start of line $ end of line
 A append at end of line
 ^ first non whitespace char useful for coding
 I same as above but switch to insert mode
 `` previous cursor position
 '' previous line
-f{char} [find] (move cursor to next occurance of char on that line ; will repeat the last search and , will repeat in reverse)
+f{char} [find] (move cursor to next occurance of char on that line ; will repeat the last search and , will repeat in reverse) F{char} searches backward and t{char} T{char} are like f but stop once char early (to)
 ;,
-t [to] - same as above but one char to the left
 3fb find 3rd b on line from cursor
 F and T do the same but backwards

 Insert Normal Mode
 ctrl-o - from insert mode to normal mode for one command and then it switches back so you don't have to.
 So you can be editing and if you want to have the line in the middle of the screen (zz) you don't have to press escape zz i you just do ctrl-o zz and continue.